mujasoft/commit_sentinel/README.md

 ---

 ## TODO

-- add unit tests
+- add an option to check a certain commit.
-- add output options such as json or yaml
+- add unit test(s)
 - add a check to see if ollama+mistral is running and if they are not, perform a sys.exit()

 ## License